CPJPRINCE/auto_classification_generator/README.md

-# Auto Classification Generator Tool
+# Auto Reference Generator Tool

-The Auto-classification tool is small python programme to help Digital archivists classify and catalogue Digital Items.
+The Auto Reference Generator tool is small python programme to help Digital archivists reference and catalogue Digital Items.
 It recursively acts through a given directory to create generating reference codes for each directory and file, then exporting the results to an Excel or CSV spreadsheet.

 It's platform independent tested functioning on Windows, MacOS and Linux.

 ## Why use this tool?

-If you're an archivist dealing with Digital Records, this provides a means of undertaking a classification of numerous records at a time, saving a significant amount of time in assigning reference codes to individual records.
+If you're an archivist dealing with Digital Records, this provides a means of undertaking a referencing of a large amount of digital records at a time, saving a significant amount of time in assigning reference codes to individual records.

 The generated spreadsheet also serves as the basis for spreadsheet inputs for the Opex Manifest Generator tool [*\*Shameless Self promotion\**.](https://github.com/CPJPRINCE/opex_manifest_generator/)